Unexplainable or Not with Wyatt Cenac

 So scientists wants to know, like, what are the most important carbon sinks on the planet?

-So is there some forest out there that is just like particularly good at sucking up carbon or, you know, a patch of the ocean that just has these like carbon-sucking superpowers?
+So, is there some forest out there that is just like particularly good at sucking up carbon or you know, a patch of the ocean that just has these like carbon sucking superpowers?
+Right.
+Yeah.

 It's true.

-so to find these sinks you gotta you gotta follow the carbon and see where it goes like ecosystem by ecosystem and so almost all of the carbon that's being pumped into the atmosphere is is coming from the northern hemisphere like 88
+And so almost all of the carbon that's being pumped into the atmosphere is coming from the northern hemisphere, like 88%.

 These are forests in the high north, north of Russia and Canada, like the tippity top of Sweden.

-And so these forests look like particularly good carbon sinks, like sucking up two and a half billion tons of carbon every year, which is like a huge percentage of what we're, what the Earth is sucking in.
+And so these forests look like particularly good carbon things, like sucking up 2.5 billion tons of carbon every year, which is like a huge percentage of what we're, what the Earth is sucking in.

 And as they're searching, they find a little old lady.